-- Get Page Ranges Diff does not work between snapshots copied using Incremental Copy Blob.
+- Get Page Ranges Diff doesn't work between snapshots copied using Incremental Copy Blob.

-- A Put Blob operation may succeed against a blob that exists in the storage emulator with an active lease, even if the lease ID has not been specified in the request.
+- A Put Blob operation may succeed against a blob that exists in the Storage Emulator with an active lease even if the lease ID hasn't been specified in the request.

 Differences for Table storage

 The following differences apply to Table storage in the emulator: